Aftercare for face, ear, and body piercings

 Evening Cleaning Instructions

-If you have been instructed to soak your piercing, fill the cup with warm water and flip onto the piercing for 10 minutes.
+- If you have been instructed to soak your piercing, fill the cup with warm water and soak the piercing for 10 minutes.

 Aftercare for orAL PIERCINGs